The Troubling Case of Carlos Watson

 Success, But Then Trouble

-In the fall of 2019, as OZY truly began to take off, a former competitor named Ben Smith and his colleagues tried and failed to buy us at BuzzFeed -- offering $170M, then $225M and ultimately $250M+.
+In the fall of 2019, as OZY truly began to take off, a former competitor named Ben Smith and his colleagues at BuzzFeed tried and failed to buy us -- offering $170M, then $225M and ultimately $250M+.

 When his boss (CEO Jonah Peretti) offered to make me the President of BuzzFeed and hence Ben's boss, Ben quit abruptly after 8.5 years and ultimately moved to the NYT.
 There, 18 months later in September 2021, with OZY fully ascending and on the verge of surpassing BuzzFeed (which he somehow still had stock options in), a conflicted Smith wrote a series of hit pieces that nearly took the company under.

 Thankfully with the support of a handful of terrific women, we kept the company going and rebuilt it through late 2021, all of 2022 and into early 2023-- launching fresh new newsletters, tv shows, and podcasts and announcing our latest festival.
 We also won new business with Coke, DoorDash, P&G, IPG and others.
-Indeed, in late February of this year, we were on the verge of a meaningful comeback, when federal prosecutors on the other side of the country -- in Brooklyn where Smith and BuzzFeed are based rather than in CA where I live and had offices -- indicted me and the company (a rarity -- indeed even Theranos, Enron and FTX were never indicted).
+Indeed, in late February of 2023, we were on the verge of a meaningful comeback, when federal prosecutors on the other side of the country -- in Brooklyn where Smith and BuzzFeed are based rather than in CA where I live and had offices -- indicted me and the company (a rarity -- indeed even Theranos, Enron and FTX were never indicted).

 My name was smeared aggressively by the three white prosecutors in the case and their office.
 And as you well know, I found myself in an incredibly difficult place this spring.